- Metrics can be defined as “STANDARDS OF MEASUREMENT”.

 (7 + 3 + 11) * 100/67 = 31.34%

-The Review Efficiency is a metric that offers insight on the review quality and testing.
+The Review Efficiency is a metric that offers insight into the review quality and testing.

-Some organization also use this term as “Static Testing” efficiency and they are aiming to get min of 30% defects in static testing.
+Some organizations also use this term as “Static Testing” efficiency and they are aiming to get a min of 30% defects in static testing.

-Review efficiency=100*Total number of defects found by reviews/Total number of project defects.
+Review efficiency=100* the Total number of defects found by reviews/Total number of project defects.

-Example: A project found total 269 defects in different reviews, which were fixed and test team got 476 defects which were reported and valid.
+Example: A project found total of 269 defects in different reviews, which were fixed and the test team got 476 defects that were reported and valid.